yuy113/Data-Visualization/README.md

 The interactive scatterplot and histograms of two variables in the scatterplot and also piechart of numbers of subjects in both diseased and healthy groups will be presented to explore the distributions and associations among either metabolite features or principal components from sPCA method or components from PLS method, and their association with diseased labels.

-The interactive scatterplot and two histograms and piechart for 20 metabolite features with lowest paired t test P values across diseased and healthy groups is shown in the webpage-http://www-edlab.cs.umass.edu/~yyao/hist_scatter_20features_ttest.html.
+The interactive scatterplot and two histograms and piechart for 20 metabolite features with lowest paired t test P values across diseased and healthy groups is shown <a href="http://www-edlab.cs.umass.edu/~yyao/hist_scatter_20features_ttest.html"> here </a>.

-The interactive scatterplot and two histograms and piechart for first 20 components in Partial Least Square(PLS) method across diseased and healthy groups is shown in the webpage-http://www-edlab.cs.umass.edu/~yyao/hist_scatter_20components_pls.html.
+The interactive scatterplot and two histograms and piechart for first 20 components in Partial Least Square(PLS) method across diseased and healthy groups is shown <a href="http://www-edlab.cs.umass.edu/~yyao/hist_scatter_20components_pls.html"> here </a>.

-The interactive scatterplot and two histograms and piechart for first 20 principal components in sparse principal component analysis (sPCA) method across diseased and healthy groups is shown in the webpage-http://www-edlab.cs.umass.edu/~yyao/hist_scatter_20components_sPCA.html.
+The interactive scatterplot and two histograms and piechart for first 20 principal components in sparse principal component analysis (sPCA) method across diseased and healthy groups is shown <a href="http://www-edlab.cs.umass.edu/~yyao/hist_scatter_20components_sPCA.html"> here </a>.